ShivanshKumar/technokami/_posts/2019-06-24-getting-started-with-jekyll.md

 ---
 {% endraw %}

-# About Page
+# About OtakuBook

-This is the about page.

-Dummy content...

-Dummy content...
+We love watching anime, so we bring to you the **World's Greatest** Anime characters Databook!
 ```
 This file is in the Markdown format.
 As you can clearly see, for text-rich pages, Markdown offers a very clean syntax.
 You can learn more about Markdown [here](https://www.markdownguide.org/).
 I would recommend you to invest your time in learning Markdown syntax.